How can I transfer my mobile number to giffgaff?

 - Go to "Help"> "Transfer your number" to load the transfer form

 - Fill the form, including the number you wish to transfer, the PAC and the date you wish the transfer to take place on.
 NB this date must be within the next 14 days.
+The PAC code format is ABC123456.

 - Verify these data to avoid any delay